 Claims History & Experience

-From coastal cruising to Pacific passages - why catamarans are increasingly popular in NZ waters.
+From the Whitsundays to Sydney Harbour - why catamarans are increasingly popular in Australian waters.

-Catamarans have surged in popularity across New Zealand over the past decade, driven by advances in production boat building and the appeal of stable, spacious cruising platforms.
+Catamarans have seen a steady rise in ownership across Australia over the past decade, driven by improvements in production boat building and the appeal of stable, spacious platforms for cruising and entertaining.

-• NZ marinas are seeing increasing demand for wider multihull berths
+• Australian marinas are adapting to growing demand for wider multihull berths

-• Production catamarans from builders like Fountaine Pajot, Lagoon, and Leopard are common in NZ waters
+• Production catamarans from builders like Fountaine Pajot, Lagoon, and Leopard are widely represented in Australian waters

-• Local builders also produce performance and cruising catamarans
+• Local builders also produce performance and cruising multihulls suited to Australian conditions

-• The stability and space of catamarans makes them popular with families and live-aboard cruisers
+• The stability and interior space of catamarans makes them a favourite among families and live-aboard owners

-The Hauraki Gulf and Bay of Islands are prime catamaran cruising grounds, offering sheltered waters and numerous anchorages suited to the shallow draft of multihulls.
+The Whitsunday Islands and the waters along the Great Barrier Reef are among Australia's premier catamaran cruising grounds, offering sheltered anchorages and stunning reef systems suited to the shallow draft of multihulls.

-• Catamarans can access shallow anchorages that deeper-keeled monohulls cannot
+• Catamarans can access shallow reef anchorages that deeper-keeled monohulls cannot safely enter

 Bluewater & Pacific Cruising

-• Catamarans are the most popular vessel type for Pacific cruising from NZ
+• Catamarans are the most popular vessel type among Australian cruisers heading into the Pacific

-• Standard NZ policies do not cover offshore passages beyond 200nm
+• Standard Australian policies do not cover offshore passages beyond the specified coastal limit

-• Tropical cyclone season (November - April) may restrict cover in the Pacific
+• Tropical cyclone season may restrict cover for vessels remaining in the Pacific between November and April

-Catamarans are popular charter vessels in NZ, with some owners offsetting ownership costs through bareboat or skippered charter operations.
+Catamarans are a popular charter vessel in Australia, with many owners offsetting costs through bareboat or skippered charter operations, particularly in the Whitsundays and Pittwater.

-• Charter use requires specific commercial insurance endorsements
+• Charter operations require specific commercial insurance endorsements or standalone policies

-• Bareboat charter (where guests skipper the vessel) carries higher insurance risk than skippered charter
+• Bareboat charter, where guests skipper the vessel themselves, carries higher insurance risk than skippered charter

-• Charter income can help offset the higher cost of catamaran ownership and insurance
+• Charter income can help offset the higher ownership and insurance costs associated with catamarans

-• Some charter management companies arrange insurance as part of their management package
+• Some charter management companies arrange insurance as part of their fleet management package

 Insurance Tips for Catamaran Owners

-Practical tips to help you get the right cover and potentially reduce your premium.
+Practical guidance to help you secure the right cover and potentially reduce your premium.

 1

-Agreed value policies pay a fixed amount if your catamaran is a total loss, regardless of market fluctuations.
-Given the higher values involved with catamarans, the certainty of an agreed value policy is particularly important.
-Market value policies may undervalue your vessel at the time of a claim.
+Agreed value policies pay a pre-determined amount if your catamaran becomes a total loss, removing the uncertainty of market valuation at claim time.
+Given the higher values involved with catamarans, the certainty of an agreed value policy is especially important.
+Market value policies risk undervaluing your vessel when you need it most.

 2

-Due to the higher insured values and specialist nature of catamaran cover, a marine insurance broker can often access better terms and wider cover than direct insurers.
-Brokers can also arrange charter endorsements, bluewater extensions, and multi-hull-specific cover.
+Because of the higher insured values and specialist nature of catamaran cover, a marine insurance broker can often negotiate better terms and broader cover than direct insurers provide.
+Brokers can also arrange charter endorsements, bluewater extensions, and multihull-specific protections.

 3

-The bridgedeck is a unique structural element of catamarans and a potential area of concern for insurers.
-Regular bridgedeck inspections and documentation of condition can strengthen your insurance position.
-Any signs of delamination, cracking, or water ingress should be addressed promptly.
+The bridgedeck is a structural element unique to catamarans and an area of particular interest to insurers.
+Regular bridgedeck inspections with photographic records can strengthen your insurance position.
+Any signs of delamination, cracking, or water ingress should be addressed without delay.

 4